A probabilistic proof of some integral formulas involving incomplete gamma functions: Introduction

-Now suppose $\nu>0$, $b\in\mathbb{R}$ and $\alpha>0$.
+Now suppose $\nu>0$, $b>0$ and $\alpha>0$.
 Then

-\end{theorem} Formulas (\ref{int1}) and (\ref{int2}) are not known to \emph{Mathematica}.
+\end{theorem} Formulas (\ref{int1}) and (\ref{int2}) are not known to \emph{Mathematica} nor \emph{Maple}.
 The integral formula (\ref{int1}) can be deduced from a suitable specialisation of formula 7.642 of \cite{gradshetyn}, although locating this formula in this manner via the standard reference \cite{gradshetyn} is not straightforward (it is not available in the section on gamma and incomplete gamma functions, and follows from a specialisation of an integral formula involving a confluent hypergeometric function).
 The author was unable to locate formula (\ref{int2}) in the literature.
-In this note, we apply the theory of normal variance mixture distributions to provide an elementary proof of the integral formulas (\ref{int1}) and (\ref{int2}).
-The method of proof is of interest, because it offers the possibility to derive new definite integral formulas; see Remark \ref{rm1} for a discussion.
+We note that the special case of formulas (\ref{int1}) and (\ref{int2}) in which $b=0$ yields the following definite integral formulas: for $\nu>1/2$ and $\alpha>0$,